Gogh-Co/Gogh/README.md

 Section 3: text and background.

 The basic colors are 8:

-Black
+- Black
-White
+- Red
-network
+- Green
-green
+- Yellow
-Yellow
+- Blue
-Blue
+- Purple
-Purple
+- Cyan
-Cyan
+- White

 In comments variables is that of the console belongs each color.